joseconti/Media-Files-Tools/readme.txt

 Tags: media, file size, sort size, sort files size, size, media library, media library size, Media Files Tool, files tools, featured image
 Requires at least: 3.5
 Tested up to: 4.1
-Stable tag: 1.1.1
+Stable tag: 1.2
 License: GPLv2

 Add tools for media files.

 == Description ==

-With this plugin you can add new columns in Media Library.
-The new columns are File Size and MIME Type.
+With this plugin you can add tools for Media

+- Add columns in Media Library: The new columns are File Size and MIME Type.
 The File Size column is sortable so you can find the files with the bigger size in an easy way.

-Add featured image to post list and allow to add and change the featured image from post, custom post and page list.
+- Add featured image to post list and allow to add and change the featured image from post, custom post and page list.
+- Add the ability of customize every image link of a Image Gallery.

 More features to come.